 ‘And with this,’ the whimsical Preface concludes, ‘and a profound bow to his patrons, the Manager retires, and the curtain rises.’

 So, how is all this Realist, I hear you ask?
 This is hardly Middlemarch, is it; it’s more of a satire, surely?
 This is a good question.
-Think of it, perhaps, as a transitioning Realism, a paradigm shifting with a clutch.
+Think of it, perhaps, as a transitioning Realism, a paradigm-shifting with a clutch.
 And all the while, Thackeray is defining his narrative against the Romantic and popular novel:

-We might have treated this subject in the genteel, or in the romantic, or in the facetious manner.
+We might have treated this subject in a genteel, or in romantic, or in a facetious manner.
 Suppose we had laid the scene in Grosvenor Square, with the very same adventures—would not some people have listened?
 Suppose we had shown how Lord Joseph Sedley fell in love, and the Marquis of Osborne became attached to Lady Amelia, with the full consent of the Duke, her noble father: or instead of the supremely genteel, suppose we had resorted to the entirely low, and described what was going on in Mr. Sedley’s kitchen … such incidents might be made to provoke much delightful laughter, and be supposed to represent scenes of ‘life.’
-Or if, on the contrary, we had taken a fancy for the terrible, and made the lover of the new femme de chambre a professional burglar, who bursts into the house with his band … and carries off Amelia in her night-dress, not to be let loose again till the third volume, we should easily have constructed a tale of thrilling interest, through the fiery chapters of which the reader should hurry, panting.
+Or if, on the contrary, we had taken a fancy for the terrible, and made the lover of the new femme de Chambre a professional burglar, who bursts into the house with his band … and carries off Amelia in her night-dress, not to be let loose again till the third volume, we should easily have constructed a tale of thrilling interest, through the fiery chapters of which the reader should hurry, panting.
 But my readers must hope for no such romance, only a homely story, and must be content with a chapter about Vauxhall, which is so short that it scarce deserves to be called a chapter at all.
 And yet it is a chapter, and a very important one too.
-Are not there little chapters in everybody’s life, that seem to be nothing, and yet affect all the rest of the history?
+Are not there little chapters in everybody’s life, that seems to be nothing, and yet affect all the rest of history?

 The literary critic J.I.M.
 Stewart calls this Thackeray’s ‘special quality’ and makes a virtue of the idiosyncrasy: ‘It is because his creation is always distinguishably and avowedly his creation that he can stroll through it as he does, and comment as he pleases.’
 Thackeray’s Realism is certainly distinctive.
-As noted above, it is deeply psychological, with a raw honesty and moral complexity not usually expressed in the Victorian novel.
+As noted above, it is deeply psychological, with raw honesty and moral complexity not usually expressed in the Victorian novel.
 When, for instance, a father hears of the death of his estranged son, his reaction is more narcissistic than bereaved:

-But now there was no help or cure, or chance of reconcilement: above all, there were no humble words to soothe vanity outraged and furious, or bring to its natural flow the poisoned, angry blood.
+But now there was no help or cure, or chance of reconcilement: above all, there were no humble words to soothe vanity outraged and furious or bring to its natural flow the poisoned, angry blood.
 And it is hard to say which pang it was that tore the proud father’s heart most keenly—that his son should have gone out of the reach of his forgiveness, or that the apology which his own pride expected should have escaped him.

 Compare this to a death scene in Dickens.
 He would have made it sentimental, reflective, and religious, but Thackeray never does this.
 Dickens favoured kindness and Christian charity, Thackeray, the unalloyed truth.
 And such psychological truth is rarely kind if we open ourselves up to the reality of the human experience.
 It is at best contingent, expedient, and often mildly disturbing; mostly, like the world, it’s just cruel, hence the stories we tell ourselves to prove that it isn’t.
 As Nietzsche wrote in Beyond Good and Evil: ‘“I did that,” says my memory.
 “I could not have done that,” says my pride, and remains inexorable.
 Eventually—the memory yields.’
 This is the ‘Greek fire’ that Charlotte Brontë admired so much in Thackeray’s writing, and he turns it on everyone, the jokes offsetting a key-bending insight into the dark heart of the Victorian consciousness.